kevinhughes27/parity-server/README.md

 To backup the database (only the raw games data the rest is calculated by the app) run `python server/backup.py`

-To seed the production database uncomment the production url in `server/seed.py` and run the script locally `python server/seed.py`
+To seed the production database use the seed script with the `prod` command line argument `python server/seed.py prod`

 Contributing